Giselle Renarde, $5.99

 Is it considered spoiling if I touch on the plot developments of a story that was written over 200 years ago?
 To be on the safe side, if you are not familiar with either that original Russian version or this version, you better stop reading now.

 You still here?
 Alright, let’s talk about Eugene Onegin.
 This story was pretty noteworthy for its time because in a time when heroines were often portrayed as martyrs that would endure all kind of crap the hero threw at them, all in the name of love, this one had Eugene treating Tatyana callously, only to decide that he loved her only when, conveniently, she was already married to someone else and hence, he didn’t really have to commit to her even then.
-Well, too bad for him—she rejected him and walked off, living him to molest only his regrets to keep him warm at night.
+Well, too bad for him—she rejected him and walked off, leaving him to molest only his regrets to keep him warm at night.

 Tragic Coolness follows the same story line, with basically cosmetic changes made to set this story in the present century.
 Hence, readers that are familiar with that original story or various adaptations or incarnations of it that came later would find few surprises here.
 Maybe some minor suspense can be had from anticipating as to whether the author will have this Onegin deliberately shoot his friend in a duel or it is an accident, as different interpretations of the original story tend to present either one or the other.
 Personally, I don’t care too much about that because, to be honest, the character of Eugene Onegin is actually boring where I am concerned.
 Hence, for me, the allure of this story hinges on how the author presents the story in her own style and manner.